-Review of the Webinar Perspective Digital Workshop Part 2: Entry Level Solutions for Digital Cutting
+Review of the Webinar Perspective Digital Workshop Part 2: Two Master Carpenters Share Insights on Digital Cutting Optimization

 The diversity of the ecosystem is also presented in the tapio webinar series: On Thursday, May 28, 2020, the webinar took place with tapio partner HOMAG and the master carpenters and owners of the carpentry Schmidt + Bauer.
 The 45-minute webinar provided insights into the joinery and background information from HOMAG and tapio on the subject of digital cutting and cutting optimization.
 Thus, the webinar is connected to the digital workshop series, where we learned how process modeling works for the workshop.
 This time, we have chosen a specific process and look at the process step of cutting.